Persecution of pagans in the late Roman Empire: Constantinople and temple looting

 Constantinople continued to offer room to pagan religions: there were shrines for the Dioscuri and Tyche.
 According to historian Hans-Ulrich Wiemer, there is good reason to believe the ancestral temples of Helios, Artemis and Aphrodite remained functioning in Constantinople.
 The Acropolis, with its ancient pagan temples, was left as it was.

 Desacralization and destruction of temples

-Using the same vocabulary of restoration he had used for the Aelia Capitolina, Constantine acquired sites of Christian significance in the Holy Land for the purpose of constructing churches, destroying the temples in those places.
+Using the same vocabulary of restoration he had used for Aelia Capitolina, Constantine acquired sites of Christian significance in the Holy Land for the purpose of constructing churches, destroying the temples in those places.
 For example, Constantine destroyed the Temple of Aphrodite in Lebanon.

 However, archaeology indicates this type of destruction did not happen as often as the literature claims.
 For example, at the sacred oak and spring at Mamre, a site venerated and occupied by Christians, Jews and pagans alike, the literature says Constantine ordered the burning of the idols, the destruction of the altar, and erection of a church.
 The archaeology of the site, however, demonstrates that Constantine's church along with its attendant buildings, only occupied a peripheral sector of the precinct, leaving the rest unhindered.